Updated: May 26

 The fines issued to companies that violate the GDPR rules seem particularly large, which can impact the public.

-Since January 1, 2020, several cases have been brought against companies, who seem to violate the California Consumer Privacy Act.
+Since January 1, 2020, several cases have been brought against companies, that seem to violate the California Consumer Privacy Act.
 However, CCPA does not have a private right of action for non-security breach infractions.

 It's alleged that violations are being used as a basis for claims under unfair competition laws, and in some instances, plaintiffs are directly bringing suits under the CCPA.